K1297/BitLogix/README.md

 # Usage

 * Enterprises and recipients can easily register to access BitLogix.
+* * Metamask integration ensures secure transactions and interactions with the BitTorrent chain.
 * Enterprises create products, recipients confirm receipt for efficient tracking.
 * Active participants earn tokens as one-time rewards within the ecosystem.
 * Enterprises ensure product quality and compliance by contacting the Person-in-Charge.
 * Enterprises issue NFTs as rewards to the Person-in-Charge for quality control and communication enhancement.
-* Metamask integration ensures secure transactions and interactions with the BitTorrent chain.
+* Recipients can efficiently manage inventory on a periodic basis, ensuring optimal stock levels.

 # Smart contract Documentation